 Structural challenges included designing the basement levels as a bathtub construction with rock anchors due to hydrostatic pressures from a shallow ground water table.
 Sloping columns, 5 ½-foot-deep transfer girders and 20 to 36” transfer slabs were used to align different column grids between the stacked residential, amenities, retail and parking layouts.
 Post-tensioning was utilized in parking level slabs for additional durability and tower floors at the slab edges to stiffen for heavy loading due to pre-cast façade elements.

-The Harman Group was the structural engineer and parking consultant on this project.
+The Harman Group, now IMEG was the structural engineer and parking consultant on this project.